rpm-software-management/rpmlint/README.md

 `*-rpmlintrc` file in the current working directory.
 The best practice is to store the name in `$PACKAGE_NAME.rpmlintrc`.

-`setBadness` overrides a default badness for a given check and `addFilter` ignores all errors that match the given regular expression.
+`setBadness` overrides a default badness for a given check and `addFilter` ignores all errors that match the given regular expression (one cannot filter out errors that are listed in `BlockedFilters` in a configuration file).